Slade left out of England's Rugby World Cup squad

 "Some very good players have missed out on selection such has been the competition for places over the last eight weeks and more of preparation.

-"As Saturday's game in Cardiff - a disappointing 20-9 defeat against Wales - proved, we have a series of demanding Test matches through August as we continue that preparation towards our opening Rugby World Cup pool game against an in-form Argentina side."
+"As Saturday's game in Cardiff proved, we have a series of demanding Test matches through August as we continue that preparation towards our opening Rugby World Cup pool game against an in-form Argentina side."

 On announcing his squad more than four weeks before the tournament begins, Borthwick added: "We believe that announcing the squad a little earlier than otherwise might have been the case, brings a clarity and certainty to the group, allowing the players as much time as possible to settle and develop as a squad."

-England - who were beaten by South Africa in the 2019 final - will also face Japan, Chile and Samoa in the pool stage in France.
+England will also face Japan, Chile and Samoa in the pool stage in France.

 The tournament starts on 8 September, with the final on Saturday, 28 October.